-- (1) If the court finds that all the owners have participated in maintaining the nuisance on the property or had knowledge prior to the action that the nuisance existed or was maintained on the property, the court shall order that the property be forfeited: - If the court finds that one or more of the owners had no knowledge prior (2) to the action that the nuisance existed or was maintained on the property, the court shall not order forfeiture of the property immediately upon judgment.
-However, if after judgment and an order directing the defendants to abate the nuisance, the nuisance either continues, begins again, or otherwise recurs, the plaintiff may petition the court for forfeiture.
+- (1) If the court finds by clear and convincing evidence that all the owners either (i) have participated in maintaining the nuisance on the property, or (ii) had written notice from the plaintiff prior to the action that the nuisance existed or was maintained on the property and have not made good faith efforts to stop the nuisance from occurring or recurring, the court shall order that the property be forfeited; - If the court finds that one or more of the owners did not participate in (2) maintaining the nuisance on the property or did not have written notice from the plaintiff prior to the action that the nuisance existed or was maintained on the property, the court shall not order forfeiture of the property immediately upon judgment.
+However, if after judgment and an order directing the defendants to abate the nuisance, the nuisance either continues, begins again, or otherwise recurs within five years of the order and the defendants have not made good faith efforts to abate the nuisance, the plaintiff may petition the court for forfeiture.
 Upon such petition, the defendant owner or owners shall be given notice and an opportunity to appear and be heard at a hearing to determine the continuation or recurrence of the nuisance.
-If, in this hearing the plaintiff establishes that the nuisance, with or without the owner's or owners' knowledge, has either continued, begun again, or otherwise recurred, the court shall order that the property be forfeited.
+If, in this hearing (i) the plaintiff establishes by clear and convincing evidence that the nuisance, with the owner's or owners' knowledge, has either continued, begun again, or otherwise recurred, and (ii) the defendants fail to establish that they have made and are continuing to make good faith efforts to abate the nuisance, the court shall order that the property be forfeited.